MZanggl/mockzen/README.md

 // now import and use this version of "dep" where ever you need it!
 ```

+Note that the environment variable `MOCKZEN_TEST_ENV` does not affect custom registries.
+This is again so they don't interfere with application code.
+Please use the explicit `dep.enable()`!

 ## Testing Utilities

 Generally, you can just have custom code to record when a function was called, how many times it was called, what arguments it used, etc.